+do we want to say ‘shrub mimic’ right up front in title or save?

-Nargol Ghazian1*, Mario Zuliani1, Michael Westphal2, and Christopher J. Lortie1, 3.
+Nargol Ghazian1*, Mario Zuliani1, and Christopher J. Lortie1, 3.

 1Department of Biological Science, York University, 4700 Keele St, Toronto, ON M3J 1P3, Canada

-2US Bureau of Land Management, Central Coast Field Office, 940 2nd Ave, Marina, CA 93933, United States

 3National Centre for Ecological Analysis and Synthesis (NCEAS), 735 State St #300, Santa Barbara, CA 93101, United States

 *Corresponding Author: Department of Biological Science, York University, 4700 Keele St, Toronto, ON, M3J 1P3, Canada.
 Email: nargolg1@my.yorku.ca

+Did Mike fund this at all?
+Let’s think hard if we need to include?

 Abstract

-Anthropogenic factors such as climate change, land use, urbanization, alongside the spread of invasive species are some of the challenges impacting the arid and semi-arid regions of the Western United States.
-Climate change in particular negatively impacts wildfire regimes and in turn increases re-establishment competition between native and invasive vegetation.
-The canopy of many native plants including shrubs and trees not only provides refuge from predators for some animals, but also offers a shelter from micro-climatic stressors.
-Because the canopy of native vegetation can be crucial to the survival of many species, it is thus vital to find modes of conservation whilst post-disturbance landscape recovery is made.
-In this study, we tested artificial canopies of two shapes (triangle and rectangle) that were easily assembled and were more-cost-effective than existing prototypes discussed in the literature.
-These shelters named UV Permeable Shade Cloth Shelters (UPSS) were built using PVC piping for the skeletal structure and shade cloths at 3 light blockage intensities including 15%, 50%, and 90%.
-Furthermore, we paired temperature and light sensor loggers to each open-shelter microsite to test the efficiency of the shelters at cooling and shading during the different time blocks of the day.
-Shelters offered more stable temperatures and more consistent blockage from sunlight compared to the open, and in general functioned similarly to natural vegetation.
-Given both parameters studied, triangular shelters at 90% overall functioned best at reducing the incoming light and lowering temperature.
-Although similar to the vegetation, shelters were different from coarser-scale climate estimate from a nearby weather station.
-The use of these shelters can be incorporated into conservation practices in order to mitigate the impacts of anthropogenic disturbance.
+Anthropogenic factors such as climate change, land use, urbanization, alongside the spread of invasive species are some of the challenges impacting the arid and semi-arid regions of the Western United States and globally.
+Climate change negatively impacts wildfire regimes and in turn increases re-establishment competition between native and invasive vegetation.
+The canopy of many native plants including shrubs and trees not only provides refuge from predators for some animals but also offers a shelter from climate stressors.
+The canopy of native vegetation can thus be a refuge critical to the survival of many species, and it is vital to better understand its importance for the conservation and recovery of species in these landscapes.
+In this study, we tested artificial canopies of two shapes (triangle and rectangle) that were easily assembled and very cost-effective.
+These shelters were constructed with UV permeable shade cloth and PVC piping.
+Three light permeabilities including 15%, 50%, and 90% were tested by measuring soil and air temperature with light relative to paired open, non-canopied sites.
+Shrubs were also instrumented to explore these capacities to mimic their micro-environmental effects locally.
+Shelters offered more stable temperatures and reductions in light compared to the open and were not significantly different from established shrubs nearby.
+This suggests that this simple intervention can provide refuge for animals and other plants that potentially approximates established and difficult to establish slow-growing shrub species within this California Desert ecosystem.

+NEEDS one more edit but much better!!
+Need to have KEY findings pop, do not need to report all results, ie I cut some minor ones, and I think we are good to here, just edit again for flow. depending on journal rules, ‘could’ add one more sentence even more clearly stating hypothesis - ie that canopy effects of shrubs can be simulated using artificial canopies in deserts.

 Keywords: climate change, micro-climate, animals, temperature, light, shelter, conservation, restoration.

 Introduction